Gary D. Rhodes: Research

-Among his books are The Perils of Moviegoing in America, 1896-1950 (Bloomsbury/Continuum, 2011), which Kevin Brownlow heralded as “completely original”, and Emerald Illusions: The Irish in Early American Cinema (Irish Academic Press, 2011), which the journal Film and History praised for its “exhaustive research and crystalline prose.”
+Rhodes has contributed to the field of film studies with several publications, including The Perils of Moviegoing in America, 1896-1950 (Bloomsbury/Continuum, 2011), acknowledged by Kevin Brownlow for its perceived originality, as well as Emerald Illusions: The Irish in Early American Cinema (Irish Academic Press, 2011) which was praised for its exhaustive research and clear prose.

-Rhodes has edited such scholarly anthologies as Horror at the Drive-In: Essays in Popular Americana (McFarland, 2003), which the Journal of Popular Culture called “impressive and considerable”; and Docufictions: Essays on the Intersection of Documentary and Fictional Filmmaking (McFarland, 2005, with John Parris Springer), the first anthology on the subject of the mockumentary genre, which John Belton “recommended” in Choice.
+Rhodes has edited scholarly anthologies such as Horror at the Drive-In: Essays in Popular Americana (McFarland, 2003), which the Journal of Popular Culture called “impressive and considerable,”and Docufictions: Essays on the Intersection of Documentary and Fictional Filmmaking (McFarland, 2005, with John Parris Springer), the first anthology on the subject of the mockumentary genre, which John Belton “recommended” in Choice.